 Current Ratio

 The Current Ratio KPI shows whether your business can fulfill all of its financial obligations for the year.
-It measures all of your organization’s current assets such as account receivables against all of your liabilities such as your account payables.
+It measures all of your organization’s current assets against all of your liabilities.
+For example, this would measure your account receivables against your account payables.

 Current Ratios of less than one indicate your company can not fulfill all of its financial obligations.
 If your company has a Current Ratio of less than one, it indicates you need to implement additional cash flow.